krrishguleria85/ML-to-GenerativeAI-LLM-CDAC-2026/README.md

 # ML-to-GenerativeAI-LLM-CDAC-2026
-From Training to developing a full fledged AI project!!
+From Training to developing an AI project!!

 This repository contains my 45-day CDAC training journey on: